Deker39/Mega-Shop-Site/README.md

 ## To install you will need:

 1. Make a clone of the repository <https://github.com/Deker39/Mega-Shop-Site.git>
-2. Install to librery whose you dosen't have.
+2. Install to librery whose you dosen't have or to run file `requirements.txt` commands `pip install -r requirements.txt`.
 4. Import in a MySQL Workbench file `db.sql`, and after to chek a connect to db.
 5. Open to console and go to forward folder mysite.
 6. Write `python manage.py runserver`, if everything it ok, site it started